 This implementation of the module performs the procedure described above to merge the new fragment graph with each of the fragment graphs that are recognized within the given raw graph (i.e. were previously merged with the raw graph), while ensuring not to call EDA twice for the same pair of statements.

-Collapsed Graph Generator Module: class SimpleCollapsedGraphGenerator (eu.excitementproject.tl.composition.collapsedgraphgenerator)
+Graph Optimizer Module: class SimpleGraphOptimizer (eu.excitementproject.tl.composition.graphoptimizer)

-This prototype implementation of the CollapsedGraphGenerator module produces a collapsed graph from a raw graph by performing the following simple steps:
+This prototype implementation of the GraphOptimizer module produces a collapsed graph from a raw graph by performing the following simple steps:

 Remove all the edges with confidence below a certain threshold (specified in the generator’s constructor).
 If no confidence threshold is specified, the average confidence is computed using all the edges in the graph, and edges with confidence below average are removed.